Tomb of Meryra: Davies titled this subject "The Royal Family Making Offerings To The Sun"

+The two princesses, Meritaten and Meketaten are depicted following their mother but playing ritual sistrums.
+The large altar of the bounty of the kingdom is blessed by an unusual drawing of the Aten with two blue and red arcs below the sun disc.
+The Royals offer a blessing to the Aten but in Akhenaten's reformations, Meryra is depicted as a tiny figure bowing beneath an altar meant for him.

+East Wall

+Davies titled this subject "The Investiture of Meryra as High Priest"

-In the immediately preceding scene, Akhenaten officially declares Meryra as the High Priest of Aten.
+In the immediately preceding scene, Akhenaten and Nefertit are depicted honoring Meryra in full-scale but most of the color has faded from this entire long wall.
+The plastered white walls still capture the royal figures in two places.
+The scene depicts the King bestowing the office on Meryra in the pattern of "King as Benefactor" at Great Aten Temple.
+Akhenaten officially declares Meryra as the High Priest of Aten.
 Despite being the High Priest of Aten, Meryra was not recognized with the power to access the Aten, an exclusive ability of Akhenaten.
+He is shown bestowed with gold collars of fortune, tiny but everlasting.

 In the text of this relief, Akhenaten addresses Meryra with the proclamation, "Behold, I am attaching you to myself, to be the Greatest of Seers of the Aten, in the House of Aten, in Ahket-aten."
 In this statement, the reliance on Akhenaten in Atenism is referred to in a physical sense, as Akhenaten pledges to "attach" Meryra to him.
-This is similar to the contact the royal family has with the Aten, which is furnished with hands, or ankhs extending from its rays.
-One purpose of the ankhs is to literally fill the recipient through bodily orifices with the life and prosperity of the Aten.
+This is similar to the contact the royal family has with the Aten, which is furnished with hands holding ankhs extending from its rays.
+One purpose of the ankhs is to literally fill the recipient through the senses of smell to breathe in life and touch for protection in prosperity of the Aten.